 Unlike a mezzanine, an equipment platform is not considered a portion of the floor below and stairways, alternating tread devices and ladders providing access to an equipment platform shall not serve as a part of the means of egressfrom the building.
 So stairways to equipment platforms will typically need to comply only with the OSHA stair requirements.

 The first question to ask is always what is the use of the structure?
 If it is strictly for equipment or mechanical systems, then it is likely an equipment platform or a catwalk and must comply with the OSHA catwalk requirements.
 If any other use, it is a mezzanine that must have IBC compliant industrial stairs to access.
 These stairs are pictured below.

-What about non-standard, steep stairs like ships ladders, alternating tread stairs, and spiral stairs?
-These devices are all allowed to access mezzanines or equipment platforms under certain circumstances.
-If it is an equipment platform that you need to access, OSHA 1910.25(b)(8) states that spiral, ship, or alternating tread-type stairs are used only when the employer can demonstrate that it is not feasible to provide standard stairs.
+For an equipment platform, OSHA 1910.25(b)(8) states that spiral, ship, or alternating tread-type stairs are used only when the employer can demonstrate that it is not feasible to provide standard stairs.
 Having a space limitation is an allowable demonstration of feasibility for these devices.

 Stair / Ladder Type